Getting Started with Galaxy on the Cloud

 Head to the CloudLaunch application and login through one of the available authentication providers.
 First time logging in, it will be necessary to authorize CloudLaunch application to have access to your basic profile information.
 Note that each provider will create a separate account on CloudLaunch so remember which provider you use.

 Once logged in, choose an appliance you would like to launch from the CloudLaunch Marketplace.
 CloudLaunch Marketplace is similar to an app store for cloud-enabled applications; it allows us to discover and launch a range of applications on different cloud computing providers.
-This time, choose the Galaxy CloudMan appliance.
+This time, choose the Genomics Virtual Laboratory (GVL) appliance.

 We now need to configure the appliance launch properties.
 This means choosing one of the available appliance versions, the target cloud infrastructure and providing the cloud access credentials.
 For the Amazon cloud, the access credentials are the API keys we obtained in step 0 above (e.g., AKIAJYU2JUN23XQ2NWGQ for the access key and K69vZAsvKKzqNl+M4kzCRuspIxzfwYBTa7sBs9Xb for the secret key).
 For the Jetstream cloud, these are the TACC credentials we registered with above as well as the allocation project ID.
 Further, project domain name and user domain name values are simply tacc.
 After supplying the credentials, click Test and use these credentials, followed by clicking Next*.

 Before launching, we need to give our cluster a name.
 A default one is provided but feel free to replace it with something more suitable and descriptive.
 We also need to supply a password of choice that will protect access to the cluster once launched.
-Next is setting the size of storage to be associated with the cluster.
-The value here is in gigabytes and depends on the intended usage.
+Currently, the amount of storage available is fixed at 100GB.
 We can also choose the type of virtual hardware our server will use.
 Then click Launch.

 Initiating the launch process will take us to the My appliances page, which is a log of all instances we have launched.
 Now we just wait for the cluster to start - it will take a few minutes.
 Once it has started, a URL to the appliance will be shown.
 Note that you can navigate away from this page during the launch process and return to it later while the launch process will continue uninterrupted.